tadtapongc/OpenFOAM-CaseGenerator/README.md

   - Lateral (Width):     X-axis (Symmetry at -x, Far Wall at +x)
 ```

 If your CAD was exported with flow along `-x` and up along `+z`, set `"direction": "-x"` and `"downforce_axis": "-z"`.
-The engine automatically swaps indexing, aspect ratios, wake bounding boxes, and velocity vectors.
+The generator automatically swaps indexing, aspect ratios, wake bounding boxes, and velocity vectors.

 ### Road & Moving Ground Boundary Condition